Skip to content

 The shared playbook these three were built against is captured in plans/implemented/driver-retrofit.md in the org .github repo.

 The full contributor guide expands every section above into a concrete walkthrough with skeleton code.
-Pre-1.0, it is still a stub being grown — open issues on .github if you find gaps while writing your driver, and we'll fold the answers back into the guide.
+If you find gaps while writing your driver, open an issue on .github and we'll fold the answers back into the guide.